 1. Seating too low

 Many beginners don’t know what their bike seating position should be.
-Because of low seating position, many riders feel pain in front of the knee.
+Because of the low seating position, many riders feel pain in front of the knee.
 This makes you under extend the pedal stroke.
-When your knee is slightly bent at the bottom of your mountain bike pedal stroke and seat tube is parallel to the crank arm, but not perpendicular to the ground that means your seat position is right.
+When your knee is slightly bent at the bottom of your mountain bike pedal stroke, and the seat tube is parallel to the crank arm, but not perpendicular to the ground that means your seat position is right.
 You can check this, unclipped the pedal with your heels.
 At the bottom of the pedal stroke, you should barely keep contact with the bike pedal, without rocking pelvis.
 Measure the distance between the top of the seat and bottom bracket.
 This is your mountain bike seat height.
 It should be close to the product of riders inseam (in CM) multiplied by 0.883.

 2. Pumping the Bike

-If you want great speed on the trail then pumping could be a key skill.
-Pump using your arms off the bike handlebars may work but it makes very little of speed.
-It gives great rest going over the mountain bike bars when you hit an obstacle.
-To avoid mountain bike mistakes and for a safer ride, instead of arms try to use your hips to pump.
+If you want high speed on the trail, then pumping could be an essential skill.
+Pump using your arms off the bike handlebars may work, but it makes very little of speed.
+It gives excellent rest going over the mountain bike bars when you hit an obstacle.
+To avoid mountain bike mistakes and for a safer ride, instead of arms, try to use your hips to pump.

 3. Foot Position